 The correlation between the annual sales figure used in the calculation and the average accounts receivable figure may not be close, resulting in a misleading DSO number.
 For example, if a company has seasonal sales, the average receivable figure may be unusually high or low on the measurement date, depending on where the company is in its season billings.
 Thus, if receivables are unusually low when the measurement is taken, the DSO days will appear unusually low, and vice versa if the receivables are unusually high.
 There are two ways to eliminate this problem:

-- Measure a shorter period.
-Adopt a rolling quarterly DSO calculation, so that sales for the past three months are compare to average receivables for the past three months.
+Measure a shorter period.
+Adopt a rolling quarterly DSO calculation, so that sales for the past three months are compared to average receivables for the past three months.
 This approach is most useful when sales are highly variable throughout the year.

 Whatever measurement methodology is adopted for DSO, be sure to use it consistently from period to period, so that the results will be comparable on a trend line.